Cosys-Lab/Cosys-AirSim/PythonClient/README.md

 Note that this is renamed `cosysairsim` from the original `airsim` module.

 ## Dependencies
-This package depends on `numpy` and `msgpack` and would automatically install `numpy` and `msgpack-rpc-python` (this may need administrator/sudo prompt):
+This package depends on `numpy` and `msgpack` and would automatically install `numpy` and `rpc-msgpack` (this may need administrator/sudo prompt):
 ```
 pip install numpy
-pip install msgpack-rpc-python
+pip install rpc-msgpack
 ```

 ## Installing from pip